AsyncDisplayKit/Documentation/docs/_docs/getting-started.md

 <h2><a href = "node-overview.html">Nodes</a></h2>

 If you're used to working with views, you already know how to use nodes.
 Most methods have a node equivalent and most `UIView` and `CALayer` properties are available as well.
-In any case where there is a naming discrepancy (such as .clipsToBounds vs .masksToBounds), nodes will default to the UIView name.
+In any case where there is a naming discrepancy (such as `.clipsToBounds` vs `.masksToBounds`), nodes will default to the `UIView` name.
 The only exception is that nodes use position instead of center.

-Of course, you can always access the underlying view or layer directly via <code>node.view</code> or <code>node.layer</code>, just make sure to do it on the main thread!
+Of course, you can always access the underlying view or layer directly via `node.view` or `node.layer`, just make sure to do it on the main thread!

 AsyncDisplayKit offers a <a href = "node-overview.html">variety of nodes</a> to replace the majority of the UIKit components that you are used to.
 Large scale apps have been able to completely write their UI using just AsyncDisplayKit nodes.